JamesTheGiblet/Jumbo/USB_DETECTION_HELP.md

 # 🔍 USB Detection Commands for Pi

 ## You're now logged into the Pi directly!
-Here's how to find your USB:
+Here's how to find your USB

-### 1. Check if USB is detected:
+### 1. Check if USB is detected

 ```bash
 # List all block devices
 lsblk